 Japan quickly became the world’s foremost producer of vehicles, and, by the first twenty-first century, Korean automakers were following the Japanese example with the aggressive export of vehicles.

-Technological advances additionally strengthen international trade in a general sense: e-commerce (electronic commerce), as an example, reducing the impact of geographic distance by facilitating a quick, efficient, period of time ties between businesses and people around the world.
+Technological advances additionally strengthen international trade in a general sense: e-commerce (electronic commerce), as an example, reduces the impact of geographic distance by facilitating quick, efficient, period-of-time ties between businesses and people around the world.

 The product cycle